Heroic Age (comics)

 The Heroic Age is a 2010 comic book branding that ran through a number of books published by Marvel Comics.
-It began in May 2010, marking a major change in the status quo of the Marvel Universe after the events of the "Siege" crossover event, similarly to how "The Initiative" and "Dark Reign" dealt with the aftermath of "Civil War" and "Secret Invasion", respectively.
+It began in April 2010 and ended in April 2012.
+It marked a major change in the status quo of the Marvel Universe after the events of the "Siege" crossover event, similarly to how "The Initiative" and "Dark Reign" dealt with the aftermath of "Civil War" and "Secret Invasion", respectively.

 Publication history

 Marvel publisher Dan Buckley stated that the Heroic Age was intended to be more constrained in its scope than previous initiatives:

 The initiative began in May 2010's Avengers #1, which reunited Iron Man, Captain America (both Steve Rogers and Bucky Barnes), Thor, and Hawkeye as teammates.
 The same month saw the start of a four-issue comics anthology limited series called Age of Heroes, with Kurt Busiek writing the lead story.
 The idea behind the series is that, according to Tom Brevoort, "seeing as how Heroic Age will impact on characters both large and small, we thought it might be fun to do an anthology to delve into some of these stories and to touch upon some of these characters".
 Busiek's story involves J. Jonah Jameson, whereas Rick Remender's stars Doctor Voodoo, and Paul Cornell features Captain Britain and MI13 and the Young Masters.

 The initiative also saw the debut of a new series, Atlas, featuring the Agents of Atlas, written by Jeff Parker.
 The Thunderbolts series, also written by Parker, featured a new Heroic Age line-up, led by Luke Cage (who is also in the lineup of the New Avengers), Crossbones, Juggernaut, Ghost, Moonstone, Songbird and Man-Thing.
 Another series launched was Secret Avengers by writer Ed Brubaker.
 The New Avengers series was relaunched in June 2010, written by Brian Michael Bendis and drawn by Stuart Immonen.
 A new series called Avengers Academy by Christos Gage and Mike McKone debuted in June 2010, as well as a new Young Allies series written by Sean McKeever and David Baldeon.